JaneliaSciComp/msg-docker/README.md

 * install Docker (and optionally maru)
 * clone this repo
 * cd into repo
-* `maru build` or `docker build something something`
+* `maru build` or `docker build -t <tag> .`
-    - this will take tens of minutes (an hour or more?) the first time it's run
+    - this will take ten minutes or more the first time it's run
-    - later invocations will be shorter, depending on how many cached layers of the Docker image can be reused
+        + later invocations will be shorter, depending on how many cached layers of the Docker image can be reused
+    - `<tag>` should be msg:x.y.z (with appropriate version number x.y.z)

 **Registry**

 We are storing the container in the internal Janelia registry at `sternlab/msg`.
-To tag and upload:
+To tag (using the same version number as above) and upload:

-* docker tag blah blah blah
+* `docker tag msg:x.y.z registry.int.janelia.org/sternlab/msg:x.y.z`
+* if you aren't logged in: `docker login registry.int.janelia.org`
-* docker push tag registry
+* `docker push registry.int.janelia.org/sternlab/msg:x.y.z`
+    - this can take several minutes

-* note this address and tag for later use!
+Note this address and tag for later use!

-## Running msg
+## Running MSG on the Janelia cluster

-`/app/msgCluster.pl` is the default entry point of the container.
+Note that `/app/msgCluster.pl` is the default entry point of the container.
+If you need to run (eg) `msgUpdateParentals.pl`, you will need to open a shell in the container and do it there.

-**Single computer**

-* cd into data directory
-* be sure `cluster=0` in `msg.cfg`
-* `maru run` or `docker run something something`

-**Cluster**

 These instructions are for the Janelia cluster using Singularity to run the Docker container.

-* cd into data dir
 * adjust `msg.cfg`
-    - add bsub submit line
+    - adjust the submit command line:
+        `submit_cmd = source /misc/lsf/conf/profile.lsf; bsub -J $jobname -o $logdir/$jobname.stdout -e $logdir/$jobname.stderr -o $logdir/$jobname.stdout -e $logdir/$jobname.stderr`
-    - set cluster=1
+    - set `cluster=1`
-    - add container line
+    - add a line for the container options; make sure the address and version number (x.y.z) are correct and current:
+        `default_container_options = singularity exec docker://registry.int.janelia.org/sternlab/msg:x.y.z`
-    - do not set any paths or file locations
+    - _do not_ set any paths or file locations within MSG
+* log on to a cluster submit host
+* cd into your data dir
-* submit with this: blah blah blah
+* submit using this line, again:

-**Shell access**

-If you need interactive access to the container:

-* `maru shell` or `docker -it exec containername /bin/bash`
+    `bsub -n 1 singularity run -B /misc/lsf docker://registry.int.janelia.org/sternlab/msg:x.y.z`